-I was bored from the middle, and I wished we had gone to see Kill Bill instead,” said one young man, referring to the trendy Quentin Tarantino flick also being shown.
+“It was just too political.
+Kill Bill instead,” said one young man, referring to the trendy Quentin Tarantino flick also being shown.

 But those of the older generation appeared to relate well to the film, which succeeded in sparking some vigorous after-show chatter.